Real Patient Reviews on Getting Dental Implants and Other Dental Work in Mexico

 Self-published reviews can give you a good feel for a clinic, but try to find some testimonials that are independently published by individuals who have had dental work there.

 The same goes for written reviews; take those published on the clinic’s own website with a pinch of salt.
-In your research, look for accounts from bloggers and other individuals who have written about their Mexico dental vacation.
+In your research, look for accounts from bloggers and other individuals who have written about their Mexico dental holiday.

 Clinics sometimes go as far as to publish fake reviews on forums like TripAdvisor.
 They also may get their staff or associates to add positive comments to counteract any negative reviews.
 It can be hard to distinguish between real and genuine reviews and comments, but be wary of any that are overly positive and don’t mention any downsides at all.